Influenza (Flu) in Children

 What is influenza?

-Influenza (flu) is a highly contagious viral infection and is one of the most severe illnesses of the winter season.
+Influenza (flu) is a highly contagious viral respiratory illness occurring in annual outbreaks, usually during the winter season.

 - Muscle aches

 - Sore throat

 Influenza causes illness in people of all ages.
 Although most people, including children, have self-limited, uncomplicated illness lasting less than a week, some have more serious illness and may need to be hospitalized.
 Influenza may also lead to pneumonia or death.

 Influenza viruses are divided into three types designated as A, B, and C:

 - Influenza types A and B cause epidemics of respiratory illness that occur yearly during the winter.
 They often lead to increased rates of hospitalization and death.
 Public health efforts to control the impact of influenza focus on types A and B. One of the reasons the flu remains a problem is because the viruses actually change their structure regularly.
 This means that people are exposed to new types of the virus each year.